-The problem is some B2B marketing agencies ignore the overlapping areas and follow a black-or-white approach that fails to resonate with the audience.
-Let’s take a look at the mistakes they make and learn how to avoid them!
+The problem is some B2B marketing agencies ignore the overlapping areas and follow a black-or-white approach that fails to resonate with their audience.
+So let’s take a look at the mistakes they make, and learn how to avoid them!

 No matter how much you contrast B2B vs. B2C marketing, there’s a piece of advice that’s common to both fields: Simplify your content!